Introducing Solid Foods (Four Months)

 Your child is now six months old and will be making the transition from baby food to table food.
 Your child should be on three meals a day taking cereal, fruit and vegetables.
 You may now introduce cereals like: Cheerios, Rice Chex, Corn Chex and Crispix.
 Cheerios will dissolve quickly in your baby’s mouth.
 Crispix, Rice Chex and Corn Chex can be easily crunched into little pieces with your baby’s gum.
-Spoon feed your baby first, then put the cereal on the tray letting your baby feed themself.
+Spoon feed your baby first, then put the cereal on the tray letting your baby feed him/her.
 As always, watch your baby carefully when eating.
 After this cereal, your baby will be ready for the breast or bottle.

 At seven months you may introduce the third stage dinners with meats.
 If your child has not had meat before, introduce one new one every five days.
-Also between seven and nine months you may try table foods like mashed potatoes, french style green beans, slices of american cheese, toast, graham crackers, yogurt, cottage cheese, etc.
+Also between seven and nine months you may try table foods like mashed potatoes, French style green beans, slices of American cheese, toast, graham crackers, yogurt, cottage cheese, etc.

 Nine Month Feeding Guide

 The next three months will continue to mark the transition from baby food to table food.
 You can continue to introduce table foods over the next three months.
 During this time your child may start to resist spoon feeding and prefer to feed him/herself with his/her fingers.
 This is a sign of your baby’s increasing independence and is good.
-Try foods like toast, macaroni and cheese, cottage cheese, yogurt, children’s cereals, pancakes, waffles, jelly sandwiches, grilled cheese sandwiches, hamburger, baked chicken and fish, ham and casseroles.
+Try foods like toast, pop tarts, macaroni and cheese, cottage cheese, yogurt, children’s cereals, pancakes, waffles, jelly sandwiches, grilled cheese sandwiches, hamburger, baked chicken and fish, ham and casseroles.
 Most cooked vegetables are also okay if they are soft and you can also try cut up fruits.
 Make sure the food is in bite size pieces before giving it to your baby.
 You can now start milk products if your baby has been on Isomil or Prosobee.
 Keep your baby on breast milk or infant formula until the end of his/her first year.
 We do not recommend the “follow- up” formulas.

 In the next three months, you should work your child over to the cup and off the bottle.
 Introduce the cup with meals, using formula or breast milk.
 Once your baby can drink from the cup, try going without the bottle after one of the feedings.
 Slowly (every few days) add more cups while eliminating bottles.
 Your baby will drink less from a cup then from a bottle- this is normal and desired in the transition from baby to toddler.

 At twelve months your child is now a toddler.
 Your toddler should be off the bottle and drinking solely from a cup.
 You can now put your child on whole milk or 2% milk.
 Mix the cow’s milk with an equal amount of formula in each cup for five days.
 If your child has no reaction you can stop formula completely.
-If your child has been on prosobee or isomil add one ounce of milk to three ounces of formula in each cup for five days, then two ounces of milk to two ounces of formula for five days, then three ounces of milk to one ounce of formula for five days.
+If your child has been on Prosobee or Isomil add one ounce of milk to three ounces of formula in each cup for five days, then two ounces of milk to two ounces of formula for five days, then three ounces of milk to one ounce of formula for five days.
 If no reactions, then you can stop formula completely.
 If your child reacts to milk, go back to just formula until 15 months of age.
 Breast feeding can be stopped when you and your child are ready to stop- there is no magic age.

-Your toddler may have any food now, including eggs and orange juice.
+Your toddler may have any food now, including honey and juice.
 However the risk of choking remains.
 Do not give your child peanuts, popcorn, raw carrots or celery and other hard foods.
 Your child will not be able to take these hard foods for quite awhile.
 Hot dogs are okay if they are cut into little pieces.